akmur/alex-11ty/about/index.md

 # What I do

-I am currently working daily with React and Redux at Innoloft.
+I am currently working daily with React at [Cleafy](https://cleafy.com/) in Milan.
 I am experienced in dealing with complex and/or legacy codebases, which I enjoy refactoring and getting back into shape.
 I specialize in coding modular, component-based websites.
 I am passionate about clean, maintainable, readable code and I fight the good fight against software entropy.

 # Skills

 - HTML / CSS / SCSS / JavaScript
 - React / Redux
 - Test Driven Development with Cypress
+- Docker
-- Gulp / NPM scripts / webpack
+- NPM scripts / webpack
 - Linters
 - Scrum / Agile methodologies
 - Git